Qualifications

 2008-2014 – Maintained the sword collection of the Kasama Inari shrine in Ibaraki.

-2008-2014 – During my time in Japan I was fortunate to work on many masterpieces, including swords by Rai Kunitoshi, Awataguchi Kuniyoshi and Ko-Hoki Sadatsuna.
+2008-Now – During my time as a togishi I’ve been fortunate to work on many masterpieces, including swords by Rai Kunitoshi, Awataguchi Kuniyoshi, Ko-Hoki Sadatsuna, and two by Go Yoshihiro.

 Gold Prize (Kinsho)